LSTP-stat/StatResourcesHub/README.md

 Whether you're starting your journey in statistics or brushing up on key concepts, this section provides a comprehensive overview of the field.

 - **Probability and Statistics: The Science of Uncertainty**: This comprehensive resource provides insights into the world of probability and statistics.
 It covers a wide range of topics and applications, making it suitable for both beginners and those seeking advanced knowledge.
-Access the book [here](https://www.utstat.toronto.edu/mikevans/jeffrosenthal/book.pdf).
+Access the book [Read here](https://www.utstat.toronto.edu/mikevans/jeffrosenthal/book.pdf).

 - **Discrete Mathematics and Probability Theory**: This resource offers a comprehensive overview of discrete mathematics and probability theory.
 It covers fundamental concepts, algorithms, and practical applications, making it suitable for students and enthusiasts.
-Dive into the notes [here](https://inst.eecs.berkeley.edu/~cs70/su16/static/su16/extra_note/sinho_cs_70_notes.pdf).
+Dive into the notes [Read here](https://inst.eecs.berkeley.edu/~cs70/su16/static/su16/extra_note/sinho_cs_70_notes.pdf).

 - **Mathematical Foundations For Data Analysis**: This comprehensive resource covers a wide range of topics and provides insights into mathematical techniques used in the field.
 Whether you're a student or a professional in the data analysis domain, this resource is a valuable asset.
-Access the document [here](https://users.cs.utah.edu/~jeffp/M4D/M4D-v0.4.pdf).
+Access the document [Read here](https://users.cs.utah.edu/~jeffp/M4D/M4D-v0.4.pdf).

 - **All of Statistics**: Ideal for rapid learning of probability and statistics, this book is particularly beneficial for graduate students and advanced undergraduates in disciplines like computer science, mathematics, and statistics.
 It provides a concise yet thorough overview of the essential concepts.
 [Read here](https://egrcc.github.io/docs/math/all-of-statistics.pdf).

+- **Introductory Statistics Explained with Exercises and Solutions**:This comprehensive and educational resource is suitable for students or professionals beginning their journey into the field of statistics.
+It also offers companion documents with exercises and solutions.
+[Read here](https://www.jbstatistics.com/text-resources/).

 - **Modern Statistics with R**: An all-encompassing guide that integrates modern statistical methodologies with R programming.
 Ideal for those who wish to apply statistical theory using R. [Read here](https://modernstatisticswithr.com/_main.pdf).